joshuatrobertson/Group1Project/Report/01-Background/README.md

 &nbsp;&nbsp; When searching for applications that relate to the *purpose* of our application as well as the *theoretical background* and *core beliefs* that underpin it, we found four themes into which the market can be categorised.
 (1) Applications that highlight the negative consequences of distraction.
 (2) Applications that are designed to be a distraction, for example, to distract the user from anxiety or stress.
 (3) Applications designed to limit distractions, which are often marketed as effective productivity enhancers.
 (4) Applications that tap into working memory.

 &nbsp;&nbsp; Applications in category (1) are typically exactly how we understand serious play.
 Applications in (2) often just about fall within the scope of serious play.
 Applications in (3) generally fall outside the scope of serious play due to the lack of a play aspect.
-Finally, in terms of 'serious play' (4) is quite the hybrid, as is to be expected given the huge variety of purposes to which the scientific understanding of working memory may be applied.
+Finally, in terms of serious play (4) is quite the hybrid, as is to be expected given the huge variety of purposes to which the scientific understanding of working memory may be applied.